 Definition Of Battery

-In contrast, a charge of battery requires that physical contact is made by the perpetrator.
+In contrast, battery requires that physical contact is made by the perpetrator.
 However, the impact of the contact (i.e. whether there is a resulting injury) is irrelevant.

 The legal definition of battery varies from state to state but typically does not require that the physical contact results in severe injury as long as the contact can be reasonably deemed inappropriate or offensive.